 - The teacher will decide if students will use information from their textbooks or conduct a research project to find information to map.
 Use a site like KidRex or use Google's Advanced search and turn on the safe search feature.

-- The teacher will assign the students either a research project or to use the information in their textbook.
+- The teacher will assign the students a research project or have the students use the information in their textbook.

 - The students will go to National Geographic Mapmaker Interactive.